 All ownership percentages presented in the table above are direct ownership of the Group except for GNPD and SFELAPCO.
-As of December 31, 2022, AA Thermal has an indirect ownership in GNPD of 50% while the Group's direct ownership in GNPD is 40% resulting to the Group's effective ownership in GNPD of 70%.
+As of December 31, 2023, AA Thermal has an indirect economic interest in GNPD of 50% while the Group's economic interest in GNPD is 40% resulting to the Group's effective economic interest in GNPD of 70%.
 PEVI has direct ownership in SFELAPCO of 54.83% while the Group's direct ownership in SFELAPCO is 20.29% resulting to the Group's effective ownership in SFELAPCO of 43.78%.